D3lyth/all-i-want-for-christmas/README.md

 Users will also be able to delete gifts if they no longer need to buy them, gifts can be edited if thiings such as prices or where to buy changes.

-Here's the link to thedeployed site:
+Here's the link to the deployed site:
 <https://all-i-want-for-christmas-11c6c44413ce.herokuapp.com/>

 ![screenshot](documentation/mockup.png)